Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

-In this work, we propose a general derivation of this dynamic charge oscillation.
-We consider either noninteracting systems with arbitrary transmission \cite{Platero2004,Gaury2014_2} or arbitrary strongly correlated systems or quantum circuits in the weak-transmission regime, whose description falls within the Unifying Non-Equilibrium Perturbative (UNEP) approach \cite{Safi2010,Safi2014,Safi2022,Safi2019}.
-Starting from the common expression obtained for the photo-assisted current, we show that dynamic charge oscillations are expected in any quantum conductor with a sublinear DC characteristic.
-This demonstrates that they are not limited to interferometers but also occurs in other types of devices.
-Moreover, they appear to be robust against Coulomb interaction.
-This is attributed to the extension of the side-band transmission picture in terms of correlated states showing coherent quantum superposition.
-Thus, we propose a complementary interpretation of dynamic charge oscillations that originate from oscillations of the photo-assisted probabilities associated with the AC excitation, rather than the traditional interferometry picture.
+In this work, we propose a general derivation of dynamic charge oscillations for a generic quantum conductor, extending beyond interferometers and, notably, including strong Coulomb interactions or superconducting correlations.
+We build our approach on the expression of the photo-assisted current valid both for non-interacting systems with arbitrary transmission \cite{Platero2004,Gaury2014_2} and arbitrary strongly correlated circuits in the weak-transmission regime, whose description falls within the Unifying Non-Equilibrium Perturbative (UNEP) approach \cite{Safi2019}.
+We show that dynamic charge oscillations are expected in any quantum conductor with a sublinear DC characteristic.
+Thus, we propose a complementary interpretation that originates from oscillations of the photo-assisted probabilities associated with the AC excitation, rather than the traditional interferometry picture.
 To further support our argument, we study a non-interferometric system subject to a Lorenztian pulse with a finite width, a quantum point contact in the fractional quantum Hall (FQH) regime.
 It leads to clear dynamic charge oscillations in the short pulse limit, supporting our claim that the sublinearity of the DC characteristic is sufficient to observe dynamic charge oscillations.